Quincy Avery tutors some of football’s best Black quarterbacks. He wants them to have a voice.

 By 2012, Dilfer could see the game was changing.
 The top quarterbacks coming up through high school and college “were no longer blond-haired kids,” he says.
 Most of his Elite 11 coaches were White, like the majority of the camp’s quarterbacks.
 Dilfer was looking for someone who could help him find and coach more Black quarterbacks, to better reflect the way the sport was evolving.

 Then Dilfer saw Avery at the Atlanta regional, jumping in to run drills on a field filled with 200 players, barking directions, calling the kids by their names and correcting their mistakes.
 “The only voice you could hear was Quincy’s,” Dilfer recalls.
-“And in the back of my head I’m going ‘ding, ding, ding,’ that’s our guy!”
+“And in the back of my head I’m going, ‘Ding, ding, ding, that’s our guy!’ ”

 Dilfer invited Avery to an Elite 11 super regional at Ohio State.
 Avery drove all night with only $18 in his pocket, sleeping in his car because he couldn’t afford a hotel room.
-When Dilfer invited him to dinner with the other coaches he said no, afraid he to tell anyone he couldn’t afford his meal.
+When Dilfer invited him to dinner with the other coaches, he said no, afraid to tell anyone he couldn’t afford his meal.
 It wasn’t until after the weekend that he told Dilfer and Joey Roberts, the Elite 11’s director of scouting, about his time at UCLA and how he had been sleeping in his car in Atlanta, certain he could make his business work.

-“I was thinking, ‘Why did you fight so hard to be here?'”
-Dilfer recalls.
+“I was thinking, ‘Why did you fight so hard to be here?’ ” Dilfer recalls.

 From the archives: Why is Trent Dilfer coaching high school football?
 One reason is the son he lost.

-They asked Avery to come to Oregon for the Elite 11 Finals.
+They asked Avery to come to Oregon for the Elite 11 finals.
 This time they got him a plane ticket and a place to stay and made him a part of the Elite 11 production, where top young quarterbacks saw him on television.
-Soon he had enough clients that he could get himself a house and never have to sleep in his car again.
+Soon he had enough clients that he could get a house and never have to sleep in his car again.

-He started his camps, filled with morning tutorials on understanding offenses and practice sessions whose sophistication surprised Wendell Avery, who had been out of coaching and came to help.
-The father couldn’t help but notice his son was teaching players to make the type of throws across his body that he himself would never have dared make as a player or coach to his quarterbacks.
-But he also knew the game had changed, and believed his son was seeing a future that many in football were slow to accept.
+He started his camps, filled with morning tutorials on understanding offenses and practice sessions whose sophistication surprised Wendell Avery, who had been out of coaching and came to assist.
+The father couldn’t help but notice his son was teaching players to make the type of throws across their body that he himself would never have dared make as a player or coached his quarterbacks to make.
+But he also knew the game had changed and believed his son was seeing a future that many in football were slow to accept.

 “He coaches everybody to their strengths,” Dobbs says.